-(b) Health Insurance Program
+Health Insurance Program

 The Public Utilities Board has a group health self-insurance plan for the purpose of providing health insurance for the employees and their dependents.
 The plan is administered by a service agreement.
-The Public Utilities Board has a stop loss insurance contract with an insurance carrier covering claims in excess of \$145,000 per individual.
-The Public Utilities Board also has aggregate limits, which fluctuate based on enrollment but that are currently set at \$8,012,614.
-This figure would be the Board's maximum liability, including claims and fixed cost for the 2018 Plan Year.
+The Public Utilities Board has a stop loss contract with an insurance carrier covering individual health claims in excess of \$175,000 per individual.
+The Public Utilities Board also has aggregate limits, which fluctuate with enrollment but are currently at \$7,485,152 for the health insurance plan and \$377,272 for the dental insurance plan.
+This is the maximum liability for health and dental claim costs for the plan year ending December 31, 2019.